Personality Dell'Arte

 If you are coming from the field of theatre arts, you can expect to practice a therapeutic process constantly fed by the dynamics and techniques of physical theatre and embodied play.

-If you are coming from the psychological field you can expect to explore emotional processes and wounds through theatrical games, exercise and the creation of characters, both in collective movement practice and through improvisation.
+If you are coming from the psychological field you can expect to explore emotional processes and wounds through theatrical games, exercises and the creation of characters, both in collective movement practice and through improvisation.

 A fierce and playful curiosity about human folly and beauty is required, as well as a passionate engagement to the exploration of one’s own emotional life in an artistic way.